 The attraction of operations is working with people to build and run something of value that is eventually realized through a sale, financing, or public offering.

-While the economy needs both financiers and operators, the promise of quick and large returns has left the world short of the talent it needs to drive growth and scale of quality organizations.
+While the economy needs both financiers and operators, the promise of quick and large returns has left the world short of the talent it needs to drive growth of quality organizations.

 Top operators get clear about what they seek to accomplish, build and align a team to achieve specific goals, and provide governance and drive over a sustained period to accomplish them.
 Those who master the art have a high probability of creating wealth for investors, founders, and top teams responsible for the success.

 The operations path should be of interest to more top students but it may not be because few understand how it works and where the payoff comes from.

 Financiers make multiple bets hoping one will pay off big.
 Whether one does or does not, the odds of eventual success are good relative to those who start their own ventures and essentially put all their chips on one bet.

 A clever and capable operator can improve the odds by throwing in with: